Strengthening Aboriginal and Torres Strait Islander Maternal Health and Preventing Infant Removals: The Potential of a Health Justice Partnership.

 Our Research: A First Nations-led, Health Justice Partnership pilot program embedded in the

-Birthing in Our Community (BiOC) Jajumbora hub in Logan, Queensland, designed to reduce
+Jajumbora BiOC Hub in Logan, Queensland, designed to reduce

 Aboriginal and Torres Strait Islander newborn removals and improve health and wellbeing outcomes.